gearz-lab/react-vnav/readme.md

 `React-vnav` is a [React](https://facebook.github.io/react/) library for building vertical main menus.

 React-vnav is under active development.
-APIs might change.
-Features that will probably be introduced until version 1.0:
+APIs might change. **Features that will probably be introduced until version 1.0**:

  - Search highlight
  - Keyboard navigation